Capital College (MA SC)

-Entry to the Mathematical Sciences major requires that the student has completed with a grade of C or higher: MATH 140 GQ(4), MATH 141 GQ(4).
+Entry to the Mathematical Sciences major requires that the student has completed: MATH 140 GQ(4), MATH 141 GQ(4).
 A 2.00 or higher cumulative grade-point average is required.

 The Mathematical Sciences Secondary Education Option prepares students to meet the requirements, as established by the Pennsylvania Department of Education, to be certified for the Instructional I Certificate in Mathematics at the secondary level.

 Students admitted to the program must have the appropriate clearances.
 These include FBI fingerprint check, Act 151 child abuse history clearance, and Act 34 criminal record check.

 Students thinking seriously about entering the education program should plan their freshman and sophomore years carefully.
 Semesters 5 through 8 are very structured.